Everything PR News

 Sister pillars

 The SEO Knowledge Library doesn't stand alone.
-It sits inside the broader Everything-PR research architecture, alongside four sister pillars covering the AI-era inheritor disciplines:
+It sits inside the broader Everything-PR research architecture, alongside the GEO canonical and the AI-era inheritor disciplines:

-Every pillar in the SEO Knowledge Library links to its sister pillars where relevant.
-The disciplines are separate.
+This library covers SEO.
+The GEO Canon covers GEO.
+The two disciplines are separate.
 The strategy is integrated.
-GEO is an extension of SEO — not a replacement.
+GEO is an extension of search — not a replacement for it.

 How to use the library